msg-byu/getting-started/instructions/python_packages.md

 pip install numpy
 ```

-in your terminal window.
+in your docker terminal.
 This simple command installs the python
 package called numpy which contains almost every numerical tool you
 will ever need when you program.
 You can now access the numpy tools
 simply by using: